 From “Seeking Asian Female,” a documentary on yellow fever published by the Public Broadcasting Service, Asian women who were interviewed in the video cited masculinity, independence, and not having to handle responsibilities from in-laws as reasons why they are particularly attracted to non-Asian and non-Vietnamese men men.
 Sheridan Prasso, the author of the book “The Asian Mystique, Dragon Ladies, Geisha Girls & Our Fantasies of the Exotic Orient,” stated in the video that, “All human beings want to marry into higher status,” and thus many women are engaged in what’s called hierogamy.
 How does that play out in Vietnam?

 Back to “Dealing in Desire” again, of all the twenty-five women that the author interviewed working in brothels and hostess bars told her they “chiều chuộng” (accommodated) men because they provided workers with access to US dollars and a more urban and cosmopolitan standard of living.

 Balancing both perspectives and implications of modern day dating

 Although it may seem materialistic and disheartening, it can’t be denied that both parties seem to take advantage of what they don’t have themselves.
 Non-Asian and non-Vietnamese men get their satisfaction through exploiting what they deem as exotic from Vietnamese women.
 Meanwhile, many Vietnamese women are able to gain an avenue to break away from the traditional Vietnamese norms.

 Looking into the future, it seems like this pattern is not ending anytime soon due to increased exposure to the outside world in Vietnamese society.
-And of course, it’s worth noting that not every Vietnamese woman or non-Vietnamese man who are involved in interracial dating look for validity and status in each other.
+And of course, it’s worth noting that not every Vietnamese woman or non-Vietnamese man who is involved in interracial dating looks for validity and status in each other.